Massospondylus: Neotype specimen and M. kaalae

 The five neck vertebrae on which M. carinatus was originally based (the syntype series) do not show distinguishing features and cannot serve as a basis for comparison.
-Consequently, Yates and Barrett, in 2010, proposed to designate a different specimen, BP/1/4934, as the neotype specimen (the new representative specimen).
+Consequently, Yates and Barrett proposed in 2010 to designate a different specimen, BP/1/4934, as the neotype specimen (the new representative specimen).
 This specimen consists of an almost complete skeleton with skull housed at the Evolutionary Studies Institute.
 The skull was described in detail in 2018 by Chapelle and Jonah Choiniere, while Barrett and colleagues described the remainder of the skeleton in 2019.
 The specimen, nicknamed "Big Momma" although its sex is unknown, was found in March 1980 on a farm near Clocolan, South Africa, by Lucas Huma and James Kitching.
 Other fossils were found on the same farm, including the holotype of the turtle Australochelys africanus and the cynodont Pachygenelus.
 "Big Momma" includes a nearly complete skull and large parts of an articulated skeleton.
 As of 2019, it is the largest and most complete Massospondylus specimen and probably the most complete basal (early diverging) sauropodomorph specimen discovered in Africa.
 Since 1990, it has been on public exhibit in the Evolutionary Studies Institute.
 To maintain the original positions of the bones as they had been found, the specimen was prepared from above and below, but with most bones still partly encased in the original rock matrix.
 However, the specimen has been divided into seven individual blocks, the heaviest of which is about 35 kg in weight.
 In the 2000s, the specimen was extensively restored after it became apparent that the fossils were deteriorating due to repeated handling.
 These conservation efforts included the filling of gaps and cracks in the bones, the application of a resin for hardening, and new support jackets to support the blocks.